csongorb/growingstuff/booklets/06_blank/readme.md

-# Booklet: As if you were designing a game
+# Booklet: It is as if you were designing a game

 Cover:

-- As if you were designing a game
+- It is as if you were designing a game
 - Pippin Barr x Devolution
 - A MAZE. / Berlin 2025
+- Designer's Notebook

 A few quotes about journaling: